elixir-lang/elixir/lib/elixir/pages/mix-and-otp/agents.md

   * `GenServer` — "Generic servers" (processes) that encapsulate state, provide sync and async calls, support code reloading, and more.
   * `Task` — Asynchronous units of computation that allow spawning a process and potentially retrieving its result at a later time.

-We will explore most of these abstractions in this guide.
+We will explore these abstractions as we move forward.
 Keep in mind that they are all implemented on top of processes using the basic features provided by the VM, like `send/2`, `receive/1`, `spawn/1` and `Process.link/1`.

 Here, we will use agents, and create a module named `KV.Bucket`, responsible for storing our key-value entries in a way that allows them to be read and modified by other processes.